docker/awesome-compose/wasmedge-mysql-nginx/README.md

 curl http://localhost:8080/update_order -X POST -d @db/update_order.json
 ```

-When the WasmEdge web service receives a GET request to the `/delete_order` endpoint, it would delete the row in the `orders` table that matches the `id` GET parameter.
+When the WasmEdge web service receives a GET request to the `/delete_order` endpoint, it deletes the row in the `orders` table that matches the `id` GET parameter.

 ```bash
 curl http://localhost:8080/delete_order?id=2